Pedro Martínez Losa: Rayo Vallecano Femenino

+Western New York Flash

-In 2012, he moved to the United States to the Western New York Flash as assistant coach to Aaran Lines while he was also handed the role of Advanced Training Instructor at the Flash Youth Academy.
+In 2012, he moved to the United States to the Western New York Flash as assistant coach to Aaran Lines, while he was also handed the role of Advanced Training Instructor at the Flash Youth Academy.
 In his first season with the Flash, they were joint winners of the National Women's Soccer League (alongside Portland Thorns and Kansas City), but in the subsequent play-offs they lost the championship final to Portland.
-While still a part of the Flash set up, Losa spent the 2013 season as assistant coach to Niagara Purple Eagles women's soccer coach Peter Veltri.
+In addition to being a part of the Flash set up, Losa spent the 2013 season as assistant coach to Niagara Purple Eagles women's soccer coach Peter Veltri.